Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Velocity sensor design

 \section{Velocity sensor design}

 In this section, we present the design of a planar velocity sensor, which is mounted between the F/T sensor and the contact pad, see Fig. \ref{fig:finger_closeup}.
-The primary objective of this sensor is to accurately measure the sliding velocity of objects using in-hand sensing.
+This allows the overall sensor setup to accurately measure both the planar sliding velocity and the forces using in-hand sensing.
 An overview of the sensor and its associated microcontroller is provided in Fig. \ref{fig:vel_sensors_overview}.